TRDan6577/exfiltron/README.md

 first packet sent and will ignore the setting placed after the -a (--data-per-packet) flag.
 All other packets will be sized with respect to the -a flag.
 The hash in use is SHA-256
+* -z (--zip) Exfiltron zips the file and sends the zipped version to the server.
+WARNING: IF A PIECE OF DATA IS LOST DURING TRANSMISSION, EXFILTRON WILL BE UNABLE TO PIECE THE FILE BACK TOGETHER

 ## Methods of Exfiltration
 Currently, the following methods of exfiltration are available/in progress: